 Subtask 1 – CS Program Management (EVALUATED).
 The AveningTech project manager (PM) will act as the single point of contact for the Contracting Officer (KO) and the Contracting Officer’s Representative (COR) for the overall task order.
 We have successfully provided similar support for the government on various contracts, most notably our support of USCG’s TISCOM.
 Needs more, also needs ties to Cybersecurity/Information Assurance or they need to be combined into one section since there will be considerable overlap.
 Needs process for managing Cybersecurity/Information Assurance workload in compliance with applicable DoD, DoN, and HQ instructions, policies, and procedures such as DoD Instruction 8500.01 (Subtask 6.5.1).

 Subtask 2 – System/Access Control Management.
-The AveningTech Team provides system and access control services to our government customers.
-We help customers minimize risk by performing physical and logical access control to ensure authentication and authorization of users and entities to systems and premises.
-We process access and account requests for users and act as ISSO, ISSM, and/or ISSM appointees as designated by customers.
-Our services include processing requests for VPN access, OWA, and firewall exemptions in accordance with applicable security standards.
-Our access control capabilities include administration for passwords, PINs, biometric scans, tokens, and other authentication factors.
-We administer multifactor authentication when required.

 Subtask 3 – Assessment and Authorization (A&A) (EVALUATED): We are experienced with assisting federal agencies with conducting detailed and systematic security assessments to achieve and maintain compliance with security standards.
 We perform these tasks in support of NGEN-R SMIT and PACAF C5ISRO.
 Our assessment and authorization (A&A) process provides our customers with confidence that their data is stored and processed on secure and reliable systems.
 We assess system policies, technical- and non-technical security components, documentation, supplemental safeguards, policies, and vulnerabilities.
 We have assisted our customers with developing policy to determine the purpose and scope of the certification and accreditation (C&A) approach, then conducted system assessments to ensure that security weaknesses and vulnerabilities are exposed before they had a chance to compromise the organization’s systems.
-In conjunction with our customers we select security controls based on our assessment and customize the overall security approach.
+In conjunction with our customers, we select security controls based on our assessment and customize the overall security approach.
 The purpose of our assessment is to determine if the controls are implemented correctly, operating as intended and producing the desired control described in the System Security Plan.
 We provide a Security Test and Evaluation Plan and a Security Assessment Report.
 We develop plans of action and milestones (POA&M) and assist our customers with achieving certification letters and accreditation letters.
 NEEDS RMF HERE! <— TOM

 Subtask 4 – Audit and Compliance Management